-12. The SPT with the manager will decide the length of a contract, consideration should be given to the complexity of the requirement, as well as the resources and investment at stake.
+12. PCM and the manager will decide the length of a contract, consideration should be given to the complexity of the requirement, as well as the resources and investment required.
 The timeframe should be realistic and sufficient for both sides to perform their contractual obligations.